dram1964/cloudarchitect/docs/devops/terraform/intro.md

 infrastructure and is used by Terraform to plan and execute the changes to be made to the infrastructure when Terraform commands are run.

-You can use `terraform state show <ID>` to inspect the state of a specified resource.
+Use `terraform state list` to list the objects in the state file.
+To inspect a specific object use `terraform state show <ID>`.
 The ID is declared in the resource block, and is the result of joining the resource type and resource name with a '.'.